top of page

 Rigger Pouches

-Now aside from finding a musette bag from somewhere, these are the other item that requires some effort to get.
-Although it does only mean placing an order for them to be custom made.
+Now aside from finding a Musette Bag from somewhere, these are the other item that requires some effort to get - although it does only mean placing an order for them to be custom made.
 Yes, that's right, made especially for you.
-These are not an off the shelf product if you want them correct.
-Sure, if you look online you'll see lots for sale... all of which are crap.
-No other word for it...they are just crap.
+These are not an off-the-shelf product if you want them to be correct.
+Sure, if you look on line, you'll see lots for sale... all of which are crap.
+No other word for it... they are just crap.

-There is only one place any serious airborne re-enactor would get them and that is from Harrison Tent Company.
+There is only one place any serious airborne re-enactor would get them and that is from Harrison Tent Company (HTC).
 Never heard of them I hear you say.... well, (although I have mentioned them above since writing this) why on earth would you!
 Google them and look at the items that they can make for WW2 re-enactors.
-Amazing attention to detail an simply no better.
+Amazing attention to detail and simply no better.

 OK, so here we go again... another item people ask repeatedly about.

-Rigger pouches were made by the riggers, they were made by the guys in the unit, they wouldn't be making crap that would look tatty, they would make functional and solid items to withstand carrying heavy awkward loads.
-There isn't 'last production run, rough versions' or 'early production neat versions'.
-These rigger pouches aside from the stitching maybe being uneven, would almost mirror each other perfectly.
+Rigger pouches were made by the parachute riggers (the guys who kept the parachutes and other gear in good repair).
+Rigger Pouches were made by the guys in the unit - they wouldn't be making crap that would look tatty, they would make functional and solid items to withstand carrying heavy awkward loads.
+There isn't 'last production run', 'rough versions' or 'early production neat versions'.
+These rigger pouches, aside from the stitching maybe being uneven, would almost mirror each other perfectly.
 Like little fat green canvas clones.
 Do not buy these from anywhere else other than HTC.
-I'm not sure I felt like that sank in... the only place to buy them from is HTC as in Harrison Tent Company.
+I'm not sure I felt like that sunk in... the only place to buy them from is HTC as in Harrison Tent Company.
 Yes, that's HTC.

 Order from HTC